eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/1-deploying-the-application.md

 ```

-Rather unfortuantely `kubectl` does not yet have a robust pruning capability to converge a set of resources ([GitHub issue](https://github.com/kubernetes/kubectl/issues/572)) when configuration is re-applied to an existing set of deployment resources.
+Rather unfortunately `kubectl` does not yet have a robust pruning capability to converge a set of resources ([GitHub issue](https://github.com/kubernetes/kubectl/issues/572)) when configuration is re-applied to an existing set of deployment resources.

 The [kapp](https://get-kapp.io/) tool from Carvel addresses and improves on this and other limitations of `kubectl`, as it is designed around the concept of a Kubernetes application, that being, a set of related resources pertaining to an application, which share a common label.